AnselmoGPP/Grapho/README.md

 ## How to use

 Start by creating a `Renderer` object: Pass a callback of the form `void callback(Renderer& r)` as an argument.
 This callback will be run each frame.
 It can be used by the user for updating the Uniform Buffer Objects (model matrices, etc.), loading new model, deleting already loaded models, or modifying the number of renderings for each model.
-All this can also be done outside the callback, but always after the creation of the `Renderer` object.
+All this actions can be performed inside or outside the callback, but always after the creation of the `Renderer` object.

 ```
 Renderer app(callback);